claudiusli/csv-import/readme.md

 requires:
 requests

-This script will read in a SCV file and import it into a Cloudant database.
+This script will read in a CSV file and import it into a Cloudant database.
 The top row of the header file is used to generate the field names.
 Each row is uploaded as a seperate record.

 usage:
 python csv-import.py -f <csv file to import> -u <username> [-b <# of records/update] [-d <dbname>] [-a] [-v] [-i]